Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Existential Threat/EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?.md

 If even 10% of what follows is True, it is perhaps the most shocking revelation in history.

-For generations it has been concealed in 21+ levels of above-top-secrecy that exist beyond the grasp of even the Presidents, Kings, and Priests.
+For generations it has been concealed in the 21+ levels of above-top-secrecy that exist beyond the grasp of even the Presidents, Kings, and Priests.

-It is my honor and suffer and die to bring this information to you.
+It is my honor to suffer and die to bring this information to you.

-If you are curious what lurks beyond The Veil, our Journey unfolds via the links below.
+If you are curious what lurks Beyond The Veil, the links below are a gateway to the shocking adventure of a lifetime.

-To share this Story and the vital information it exposed with your loved ones, you can simply send them the link to this page.
+Please share this Story and the vital information it exposes with your Loved Ones while We still can.
+We are preparing for large sections of internet and communications to be taken offline as the battle for the future of humanity and the Earth intensifies.

+**Time Is Of The Essence**.

 [[1.
 You Will Never Believe What Happened...]]
 [[2.
 The Mysterious Year of 2017]]